France to sharpen attack, add pace against Germany

 But it was the absent Ribery's darting runs, quick dribbling and superb cutbacks that they needed most and only the introduction of the speedy young Griezmann turned the tide.

-His presence allowed Karim Benzema to move back into his favoured central role, leaving Griezmann to trouble the Nigerians down the wing.
+His presence allowed Karim Benzema to move back into his favored central role, leaving Griezmann to trouble the Nigerians down the wing.

 "I could have gone with that option from the start and maybe it would have worked and maybe it wouldn't," said Deschamps.

-"Instead, I decided to have a target man in the middle, with Olivier Giroud fighting for balls in the air against their defence."
+"Instead, I decided to have a target man in the middle, with Olivier Giroud fighting for balls in the air against their defense."

 They could use more of that pace when they face Germany on Friday at the Maracana and they could not have landed more appropriate opponents, who needed extra time to edge past Algeria 2-1, to unfold their full attacking qualities.

-The Germany defence is slow and error-prone and their fullbacks - Jerome Boateng and Benedikt Hoewedes - are more usually deployed as centre backs.
+The Germany defense is slow and error-prone and their fullbacks - Jerome Boateng and Benedikt Hoewedes - are more usually deployed as center backs.

 This will give Mathieu Valbuena and, potentially, Griezmann an advantage on the wings, allowing more balls to land in the Germans' box, something that proved tricky for Joachim Loew's team against Nigeria for long stretches.